A teen musician who’s lost everything. A ruthless billionaire who blackmails politicians. A showdown aimed at the Oval Office.

 A look at how the long arm of foreign wars can tear a family apart

 Moe grew up in a Syrian-American home.
-His immigrant roots make him no different than all other non-Native Americans whose families made their way to America at one time or another seeking fresh opportunities.
-In Moe’s case, however, not only does he come face-to-face with the ugly wave of anti-Muslim rhetoric washing over his home country, but Moe’s family also suffers great tragedy from America’s never-ending wars in distant lands.
-Castle Keep explores the myriad ways in which foreign wars can tear apart the fabric of American life.
+His immigrant roots make him no different than all other non-Native Americans whose families made their way to America seeking fresh opportunities.
+In Moe’s case, however, not only does he encounter an ugly wave of anti-Muslim rhetoric washing over his home country, but Moe’s family also suffers great tragedy from America’s never-ending foreign wars.
+Castle Keep explores the myriad ways war tears at the fabric of American life.

 See the White House from a rare perspective—its historic grounds